vs49688/dnc-downloader/README.md

+# THIS HAS BEEN DEPRECATED, NEW VERSION IS https://github.com/vs49688/wikileaks-email-downloader

 # DNC Email Downloader
 A simple script that downloads all the DNC emails from Wikileaks into their original format, so they can be loaded into an email client for further perusal.